-Recently, two of my brothers became aware of my writings.
-I had never actually invited them to read my stories because I didn’t think they would be interested in the least.
+I had never actually invited my brothers to read my stories because I didn’t think they would be interested in the least.
 Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was emphatically bitter.
 To clarify, they were upset toward me, not toward Dad.
 Toward me.
-Wait, I was the one who was abused.
+Wait, I was the one who was abused, actually we ALL were.

 I am doing my best to therapeutically write about this part of my past.